General Finishes Gel Stain

 If the stain pools, wipe up the excess with an extra foam applicator or a rag.
 Work in small sections as the stain gets tacky fairly quickly causing it to pull as you work.
 I worked it into the corners first since that was the most difficult area to get to.
 I’d recommend doing anything that might take a few extra seconds of special attention and leave the easier areas for last.

-However, I still tried their directions first but I hated the outcome!
+However, I still tried the directions on the general finishes gel stain can first but I hated the outcome!
 When I applied the stain and wiped it off, even after waiting quite a while, it seemed like I was literally wiping off everything I was putting on – like everything!
 So I then did multiple thin coats and love the makeover!)

 (6) Let Dry